arjunaru97/personal_website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Arjun Arunasalam received his Bachelors of Science in Engineering degree in Computer Engineering from the University of Michigan, Ann Arbor.
-He is currently pursuing a PhD degree in the Department of Computer Science at Purdue University, under the supervision of Dr. [Z. Berkay Celik](https://beerkay.github.io/).
-His research interests broadly lie in security
+He is currently pursuing a Ph.D degree in the Department of Computer Science at Purdue University, under the supervision of Dr. [Z. Berkay Celik](https://beerkay.github.io/).
+His research interests broadly lie in security.